 - i.
-The Program Director will review the pertinent materials, communicate with the student (e.g., face to face, telephone, virtual meeting) and seek clarification from involved faculty and advisor as needed prior to constituting a Review Committee to hear the concerns and make recommendations to the Program Director.
-The misconduct review committee (the Committee) shall be appointed by the Program Director and consist of three (3) voting members, as follows: - a) One (1) faculty member from outside the MLS Program but within the University, - b) One (1) MLS clinical practitioner or educator. - c) One (1) MLS faculty member, who is uninvolved or less involved with the current student's instruction or issues.
-This member shall also serve as Chairperson of the Committee. - ii.
-The Committee will hold a hearing to determine whether the student has committed misconduct and if so, will recommend action to the Program Director.
-The accused student will receive written notice of the concerns prior to the hearing and at least 10 calendar days' notice of the hearing date.
-The student has the right to be present at the hearing, examine all materials presented, question the witnesses and offer his/her own evidence, testimony and witnesses.
-The accused student may bring a representative or advocate to the hearing.
-If this individual is an attorney, the program will be represented by an attorney from the Office of the General Counsel.
-Committee findings and recommendations must be supported by an affirmative vote of at least 2 of the 3 committee members. - iii.
-The Committee will provide to the Program Director a written report of both the majority findings/recommendations and the minority findings/recommendations (if any). - a) If the Committee's finding is one of misconduct, their recommendation of action to the Program Director may take many forms, including but not exclusive to: - 1.
+The Academic Standing Committee may review the pertinent materials, communicate with the student (e.g., face to face, telephone, virtual meeting) and seek clarification from involved faculty and advisor as needed regarding student misconduct.
+The Academic Standing Committee consist of three (3) voting faculty members, the MLS Program Director (ex-officio) and the advisor(s) (ex-officio) of any student under consideration for academic standing action. - ii.
+The Committee will hold a hearing to determine whether the student has committed misconduct and if so, will report it to the Office of Community Standards and recommend action to be taken. - iii.
+The Committee will provide to the Program Director a written report of both the majority findings/recommendations and the minority findings/recommendations (if any). - a) If the Committee's finding is one of misconduct, their recommendation of action to the Office of Community Standards may take many forms, including but not exclusive to: - 1.
 No action - 2.
 Permitting uninterrupted continuation of academic work on probation, stipulating behavioral expectations. - 3.
 Requiring that the student meet certain conditions before permitting them to resume academic work (with or without probation).
 These may commonly include: - 4.
 Requiring that the student take a leave of absence; - 5.
 Suspending the student from academic work until specified conditions are met; - 6.
 Requiring that the student complete additional or specially designed internal or external coursework or programs. - 7.
-Dismissal - b) The Program Director shall: - a.
-Decide upon a course of action
+Dismissal